patterns-app/posthog-patterns-app/README.md

 - Create a graph in Patterns and add a webhook node in it. ![Patterns Graph Webhook](patterns_graph_webhook.png)
 - Copy the webhook URL from the sidebar.
 - Install Patterns app from PostHog.
 Paste the URL in "Patterns Webhook URL" during app configuration.
+- [Optional] Set a comma-separated list of allowed event types for sending to Patterns.
+Example: `$pageview, $pageview`

 ## Function